mphamner/TensorFlow-Instructions-and-Codes/README.md

 # TensorFlow
 This is a repository for TensorFlow instructions and codes.
+Note that the codes are contained in Jupyter notebooks.